Geography Associate in Arts for Transfer Degree

-This Associate in Arts degree in Geography for Transfer (A.A.-T.) provides a path to students who wish to transfer to a CSU campus in Geography and serves the diverse needs of students who wish to obtain a broad and an in-depth understanding of the field.
-Additionally, this degree allows students to examine the environmental and spatial science of geography including both physical and cultural landscapes across the Earth.
-Courses in Geography also prepare students interested in careers in environmental studies, education, engineering, urban planning, and architecture.
+This Associate in Arts degree in Geography for Transfer (AA-T) provides a path to students who wish to transfer to a CSU campus in Geography, and it serves the diverse needs of students who wish to obtain a broad and an in-depth understanding of the field.
+Additionally, this degree allows students to examine the environmental and spatial science of geography, including physical and cultural landscapes across the Earth.
+Courses in Geography prepare students interested in careers in environmental studies, environmental and social justice, education, engineering, urban planning, politics, law, and architecture.

-- completion of a minimum of 60 CSU transferable semester units with a grade point average of at least 2.0; and
+- completion of a minimum of 60 CSU transferable semester units with a grade point average of a least 2.0; and

-- certified completion of the CSU General Education-Breadth (CSU-GE) or Intersegmental General Education Transfer Curriculum (IGETC) for CSU, which requires a minimum of 39 units.
+- certified completion of the CSU General Education-Breadth (CSUGE) or Intersegmental General Education Transfer Curriculum (IGETC) for CSU, which requires a minimum of 37-39 units.